red-blox/zap/docs/usage/events.md

 # Using Zap

-All of zap's output code is **fully typed**, and will pickup if you input the wrong type.
+All of Zap's output code is **fully typed**, and will pickup if you input the wrong type.

 ::: warning
 The outputted code will **only type assert at runtime** if conditional constraints are added to the config file (that can't be validated by luau's type system).